Peter-van-Tol/LiteX-CNC/docs/src/modules/watchdog.rst

 Heartbeat
 ---------
-The heatbeat can be used to indicate the board is active and the watchdog is enabled and did not bite yet.
+The heartbeat can be used to indicate the board is active and the communication is OK.
+The heartbeat will continue to beat as long as there is communication, i.e. it will also beat when the internal ``estop_latch`` has faulted.

 There are two built-in waveforms ``heartbeat`` and ``sinus``.
 Optionally, one can define a custom waveform by providing a list of floats between 0 and 1.
 Below gives a basic configuration for the heartbeat function, using the built-in LED.

 .. code-block:: json